tatianainama/portfolio/content/jobs/hexacta-prescient-traveler.md

 from: 2016-04
 to: 2015-03
 tags: ['AngularJS', 'Ionic', 'Mapbox', 'NodeJS', 'MongoDB']
+resume: Prescient Traveler is a platform for monitoring and assiting people who are traveling around the world. he platform consists of a mobile application made using Ionic, a web monitoring dashboard made in AngularJS using Mapbox and a custom CMS application.
 ---

 Prescient Traveler is a platform for monitoring and assisting people who are traveling around the world.